 Electronic Application Submission

 The MGC Division of Licensing is in the process of developing and testing an electronic application submission program.
-Details of when this system will be available will be provided later this summer.
-In the interim, all forms associated with the gaming vendor licensing process can be accessed here.

 Status of Gaming Vendor License Application Process while Ballot Question on Gaming Repeal is Pending

 As reported in a recent GT Alert on June 24, 2014, the Supreme Judicial Court of Massachusetts issued a unanimous decision requiring the Attorney General to certify for the November ballot a petition seeking to prohibit casino and slots gambling and abolish pari-mutuel wagering on simulcast greyhound races in Massachusetts, thereby overturning a previous determination by the Attorney General.
 As a result of the ruling, and despite substantial investment by the gaming industry, voters in Massachusetts will have the opportunity to undo all gaming initiatives undertaken by the Commonwealth since 2011.